Run for fun

-The main drawcard for the Real Insurance Sydney Harbour 10k and 5k races is that they’re both real flat and real fast.
-If you’re looking to smash a personal record, this is a fun and scenic way to do it.
-The 10k course is a one-lap loop through Cockle Bay, Darling Harbour, Barangaroo and the Rocks.
-The 5k course takes runners from the Rocks to Hickson Road and back again, with views of the Opera House and the Bridge.
-The runs are an excellent warm-up opportunity ahead of City2Surf, the Half Marathon and full Marathon in September.
-There’ll be a post-race recovery area at the Overseas Passenger Terminal, the finishing line for both races.
+The main drawcard for theses races is that they’re both real flat and real fast.
+Smash you PB on the 10k course, which is a one-lap loop through Cockle Bay, Darling Harbour, Barangaroo and the Rocks.
+The 5k course takes runners from the Rocks to Hickson Road and back again.

 The Manly Fun Run is turning ten in 2019, and amblers of all abilities are invited to celebrate with 2km, 5km and 10km races.
 What are you running for?
 The money raised goes towards the Manly Rotary, which is responsible for a range of charitable works in the community and further afield.